jenkinsci/pipeline-plugin/README.md

 While the implementation is divided into a number of plugins, for ease of prototyping they are all kept in one repository using snapshot dependencies.

-* `step-api` defines a generic build step interface (not specific to flows) that many plugins could in the future depend on.
+* `step-api` defines a generic build step interface (not specific to pipelines) that many plugins could in the future depend on.
 * `basic-steps` add some generic step implementations.
 There is [more documentation there](basic-steps/CORE-STEPS.md).
-* `api` defines the essential aspects of flows and their executions.
+* `api` defines the essential aspects of pipelines and their executions.
 In particular, the engine running a flow is extensible and so could in the future support visual orchestration languages.
-* `support` adds general implementations of some internals needed by flows, such as storing state.
+* `support` adds general implementations of some internals needed by pipelines, such as storing state.
-* `job` provides the actual job type and top-level UI for defining and running flows.
+* `job` provides the actual job type and top-level UI for defining and running pipelines.
 * `durable-task-step` uses the `durable-task` plugin to define a shell script step that can survive restarts.
 * `scm-step` adds SCM-related steps.
 There is [more documentation there](scm-step/README.md).
-* `cps` is the flow engine implementation based on the Groovy language, and supporting long-running flows using a _continuation passing style_ transformation of the script.
+* `cps` is the flow engine implementation based on the Groovy language, and supporting long-running pipelines using a _continuation passing style_ transformation of the script.
 * `cps-global-lib` adds a Git-backed repository for Groovy libraries available to scripts.
 * `stm` is a simple engine implementation using a _state transition machine_, less intended for end users than as a reference for how engines can work.
 Currently only partly implemented.
 * `aggregator` is a placeholder plugin allowing you to `mvn hpi:run` and see everything working together, as well as holding integration tests.